 Library News's blog

-Library patrons now have access to a selection of complete digital magazines, which can be downloaded and read on a computer, tablet or smartphone.
+Download and read complete digital issues of many popular magazines on your computer, tablet or smartphone!
 The Zinio service digitally recreates a magazine page for page, including full color pictures, intuitive navigation, search features and interactive elements such as audio and video.
-The best part is that patrons have unlimited access with no expiration date, so magazines can be read indefinitely.
+The best part is that there is unlimited access with no expiration date, so magazines can be read indefinitely.

 The library offers over 60 popular titles including Food Network, Macworld, National Geographic, Newsweek, and Rolling Stone.
 Some of the magazines, such as Newsweek, are only available from the library digitally.
 Access the Zinio Magazine Service here!